 Why do they think that?
 Probably because there are a lot of older men who look and act just like that!
 As guys age, the standards for social success don’t change: most guys just let their bodies and personalities slide.

 However, it doesn’t have to be that way.
-A lot of older guys can be very popular, happy, and even date the women of their dreams.
+A lot of older guys can be very fun, happy, and even date the women of their dreams.
 They just have to make some changes, some possibly major.
 They also have to age well.
 Fortunately, we have some tips for both of these.
 So, if you’re an older guy who is trying to reboot yourself socially and/or romantically, check out our tips.

 It sounds like a cliché, but it’s true.
 Being young is often a state of mind.
 I went to high school with old fogeys.
 On the other hand, I know guys in their sixties who have the vibrancy and enthusiasm of a sixteen year old.
-In fact my cute 28-year old friend just married a 55 year old guy, who owns a successful DJ business, and regularly hangs out with people half his age.
+In fact my hot 28-year old friend just married a 55 year old guy, who owns a successful DJ business, and regularly hangs out with people half his age.

 Thinking young doesn’t mean being immature.
 It means getting out, doing things that make you excited and happy, and embracing the vibrancy of life.
 Compare this to most older guys who spend their days working a job they hate, and their free time complaining about how much they hate that job to other guys who hate their lives just as much.
+That’s if they even have friends to begin with.

 So, if you’ve decided that you’re a responsible older guy, and this means working a job you hate and never having an adventure besides possibly speeding when you’re late for that job, then get over yourself!
 Let loose and have a little fun.
 You can be responsible and still have fun.
 Until you’re dead, life is still very exciting.